Tax-Free Childcare: Paying into an account

 Payments into the childcare account can be made by direct debit (not credit card), standing order or bank transfer.
 Payments cannot be made by credit card.
 Money deposited in the childcare account, along with any Government top-up, should be visible straightaway but takes one working day before any amount paid in is available as cleared funds and show in the 'available funds' column on the childcare account balance screen.

 Anyone can pay into the account, not just the account holder, as long as they have the relevant details for deposits.
-There are available on page 5 of HMRC's guidance on using accounts.
+There are available on page 5 of HMRC's guidance on using accounts (Please note HMRC have withdrawn this official guidance as it is no longer being updated so it cannot be relied on to remain up to date).

 A qualifying payment means any payment into a childcare account other than a top-up payment or a repayment of the whole or part of any payment made from the childcare account (not including withdrawals made by the account holder).